SugierM/imitation_trello/readme.md

 VITE_API_URL=""
 HOST=""
+git
 ### Overview to help myself :)
 Not a documentation for enduser.

 # UI routes
 "/" - Home (Protected route, accessible only to authenticated users.)
 "/login" - Login form
 "/logout" - Logout with redirection
 "/register" - Register form
 "/profile" - Profile page (Protected route, accessible only to authenticated users.)

 # API routes
 ## Users
 For all activieties must be authenticated.*

 "users/" - Main branch
     ... create_user/ - User creation (login: email, password: passwords)
         Doesn't have to be authenticated.

     ... search_user/ - Search user based on first name

     ... profile/ - User profile information
         Returns only information about logged in user.

         *returns*
         {